CharlesEmmanuelTiu/Stick-War-2--Enhanced-Edition-Mod-/README.md

 - `Shadowrath Boss`
   - Uses special boss cloak behavior.
   - Can chain cloak after successful attacks.
-  - Flanks and targets supporting units when using special boss cloak
+  - Flanks and targets supporting units when using special boss cloak.
+  - Uses Clone to overwhelm the target
 - `Magikill Boss`
   - Spell Changes.
   - Summons Swordwraths, Speartons, and Archidons.
-  - Protects the enemy statue with a temporary ward.
+  - Protects the enemy statue with a temporary ward until death.
 - `Meric Boss`
   - Can revive fallen allies.
   - Prioritizes MagiKill Boss when reviving.